 Sr. Faustina a "sweet grape" and that He "want(s)

-within" her (#393), that Sister Faustina directly says that
+her (#393), that Sister Faustina directly says that someone

-Sister Faustina questions such as "My daughter, do you
+to have asked Sister Faustina questions such as "My

-"whether they know it or not, and whether they want to
+creatures "whether they know it or not, and whether they

 include Lucifer & Adam & Eve, all Satanists, all